-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

-The academy trust operates an academy for pupils aged 2 to 11 serving a catchment area in Congleton.
-It has a pupil capacity of 210 mainstream places and 52 part time nursery places and a roll of 193 in the school census of October 2022.
+The academy trust operates an academy for pupils aged 4 to 11 serving a catchment area in Congleton.
+It has a pupil capacity of 210 mainstream places and 52 part time nursery places and a roll of 193 in the school census of October 2023.
+There were also a further 25 children with our nursery places.